jimktrains/cardproto/README.md

 hooks run for each event.
 The hooks could be made in any language, but I envision "game files" with Lua code in them to help standardize the game play.

+I envision using shuffling techniques like mental poker for shuffling cards securely, _i.e._ no player can know a card not dealt to them or in the discard.
+The hooks being responsible for honest play, just as other players need to ensure that that a player in real life isn't cheating.